-- Primary Therapy Supervision: Doctoral interns are assigned to separate supervising psychologists who provide clinical oversight and supervision of therapy clients at each rotation site.
-Individual therapy supervision meets on a weekly basis for 1 hour to discuss their therapy cases.
-In addition, the therapy supervisor will be responsible for co-signing progress notes for therapy clients, discussing professional development-related issues, and overseeing other administrative duties. - Assessment Supervision: Doctoral interns are assigned one of the supervising psychologists as their assessment supervisor, with whom they meet individually for 1 hour each week to discuss assessment clients.
-The assessment supervisor is responsible for helping to screen assessment clients; oversee evaluation, battery and report; co-signing progress notes; discuss various issues that pertain to the roles and responsibilities of an evaluator (e.g., responsibility, expectations, ethical concerns, interprofessional relationships, etc.). - Pediatric Group Supervision (Systematic caseload review [SCR]): Following an integrated behavioral health model, interns will meet with the post-doctoral fellows, psychiatry residents, and child and adolescent psychiatry fellows for group supervision for 1 hour.
-Interns will be asked to bring case-related material to engage in case consultation opportunities for therapy clients at the Pediatric Clinic.
-New intakes, acute issues, medication questions, and client updates (using outcomes measures) are prioritized. - Psychology Team Group Supervision: The purpose of this group supervision is to spend 1 hour as a team on a weekly basis discussing a variety of issues, while also fostering a sense of community, building relationships, and increasing socialization across the team.
+- Primary Therapy Supervision: Doctoral interns are assigned one of the supervising psychologists as their primary therapy supervisor, with whom they meet on an individual and weekly basis for 1-1.5 hour(s) to discuss their therapy clients.
+In addition, the primary therapy supervisor will be responsible for co-signing progress notes for therapy clients, overseeing other administrative duties, reviewing the overall training program, and discussing professional development-related issues. - Assessment Supervision: Doctoral interns are assigned one of the supervising psychologists as their assessment supervisor, with whom they meet individually for 1 hour each week to discuss assessment clients.
+The assessment supervisor is responsible for co-signing progress notes for screening and assessment clients.
+Assessment supervision also provides the opportunity to discuss various issues that pertain to the roles and responsibilities of an evaluator (e.g., responsibility, expectations, ethical concerns, interprofessional relationships, etc.). - Psychology/Psychiatry Group Supervision: On alternating weeks, the interns will meet with the Child and Adolescent psychiatry fellows and post-doctoral fellows for group supervision for 1 hour.
+Interns will be asked to bring case-related material to engage in case consultation opportunities for testing clients and shared cases with the psychiatry team.
+This group supervision is co-facilitated by Erik Youngdale, M.D., and a rotating staff psychologist. - Psychology Team Group Supervision: The purpose of this group supervision is to spend 1-1.5 hour(s) as a team on a weekly basis discussing a variety of issues, while also fostering a sense of community, building relationships, and increasing socialization across the team.
 Each meeting will have either a focused topic for the team to discuss and/or include a case conference.
 These topics typically will fall under the following categories: Law and Ethics, Research, Individual and Cultural Diversity, Trauma, and Self-Care.
+The focus is often on emergent interprofessional issues.
+While Dr. Richelle Long facilitates the Psychology Team Group Supervision, interns and fellows are provided opportunities to lead the team group supervision throughout the year through case presentations and journal clubs.

-The focus is often on emergent interprofessional issues. - Professional Development Group Supervision: In this bi-monthly supervision, interns will develop their professional identity and acquire competencies to support their growth across the training year.
-This group supervision space will focus on a range of professional issues, including setting professional goals, learning time management skills, understanding the licensure process, and applying to fellowship or a job.
+Professional Development Group Supervision: In this bi-monthly supervision, interns will develop their professional identity and acquire competencies to support their growth across the training year.
+This group supervision space, facilitated by Dr. Elizabeth S. Loyola, will focus on a range of professional issues, including setting professional goals, learning time management skills, understanding the licensure process, and applying to fellowship or a job.
 The second half of the supervision will focus on developing their supervision skills (via role-playing and peer supervision).
-Beginning in January, interns may begin to meet with fellows for supervision of a specific therapy and/or assessment case, under the supervision of a licensed psychologist supervisor who facilitates the lateral supervision/supervision of supervision component for the post-doctoral fellows.
+The post-doctoral fellows will participate in this supervision from July to December.
+Beginning in January, interns may begin to meet with fellows for supervision of a specific therapy and/or assessment case, under the supervision of Dr. Carlina R. Wheeler, who facilitates the Lateral Supervision/Supervision of Supervision component for the post-doctoral fellows.